mecondev/node_editor/docs/2025_12_11_implementation_plan.md

 - Update documentation
 - Ready for public release

-**Option C: Add More Node Types (Variable)**
+**Option C: Add Domain-Specific Nodes (Variable)**
+- Add custom nodes for specific oncutf requirements
+- Extend HTTP node with authentication
-- Conversion nodes (ToString, ToNumber, etc.)
+- Add database query nodes
-- Utility nodes (Constant, Print, etc.)
+- Add ML/AI operation nodes
-- List operations (CreateList, GetItem, etc.)
-- Based on specific oncutf requirements
+- Based on specific requirements

-**Recommendation:** Start with **Option A** (use as-is), the framework is complete and production-ready with comprehensive test coverage.
-Add additional features only as needed based on actual oncutf requirements.
+**Recommendation:** Current implementation is complete and production-ready with 52 node types and comprehensive test coverage.
+The framework is extensible and ready for use.
+Add domain-specific nodes only as needed based on actual oncutf requirements.